manolobkno08/data-ranger-poc/README.md

 * This setup is configured to run Airflow with the Local Executor.
 * For production environments, further configuration is needed.

-Thank you for using Data Ranger POC Airflow environment!